niklasmtj/gatsby-starter-julia/README.md

 [GatsbyJS](https://www.gatsbyjs.org/) is a free and open source static website builder build on React.
 It's one implementation of the [JAMstack](https://jamstack.org/) idea which creates high speed webpages.

 ## 📚 Features:

-* Landingpage
+- Landingpage
-* Blog overview page
+- Blog overview page
-* Markdown sourcing from /content folder
+- Markdown sourcing from /content folder
-* Estimated reading time for each post
+- Estimated reading time for each post
-* Styled components with emotion
+- Styled components with emotion
-* Netlify deployment friendly
+- Netlify deployment friendly
-* Nunito font included as npm module
+- Nunito font included as npm module
-* Syntax highlighting with prismjs
+- Syntax highlighting with prismjs
-* Textmarkerstyle headings inspired by Basecamp
+- Textmarkerstyle headings inspired by Basecamp
-* Site meta tags with React Helmet
+- Site meta tags with React Helmet
-* Plugins for offline support
+- Plugins for offline support
+- Draft blog posts not published

 ## 👨🏻‍💻 Customization

 Create new pages like an About page in the `/pages` directory.
 The minimum code is:

 ```js
 import React from "react"